Call now: 252-767-6166

 There is a huge ongoing debate about the benefits of adding objects into mainstream database management.
 For years, a small but highly vocal group of object-oriented bigots preached the object revolution with an almost religious fervor.
 However, object-oriented databases languished in the backwaters until the major relational database vendors made a commitment to incorporate objects into their relational engines.
 And now that object-relational databases are becoming a reality, Oracle developers are struggling to understand how Oracle's new object extensions are going to change their lives.

-Oracle Corp.'s commitment to objects is not just acknowledgment of a fad; the benefits of being able to support objects are very real, and Oracle8's exciting new extensions are going to create the new foundation for database systems of the 21st century.
+Oracle Corp.'s commitment to objects is not just acknowledgment of a fad; the benefits of being able to support objects are very real, and Oracle's exciting new extensions are going to create the new foundation for database systems of the 21st century.

-When I first glanced at the Oracle8 documentation, the object extensions seemed mundane.
+When I first glanced at the Oracle documentation, the object extensions seemed mundane.
 The new features essentially consist of user-defined datatypes, pointers to rows, and the ability to couple data with behavior using methods.
 However, these new additions are anything but mundane - they are going to change the way that databases are designed, implemented, and used.

 Objects and Relational Databases

 Relational databases must be able to directly represent the real world.
 Advocates for object orientation argue that it does not make sense to dismantle your car when you arrive at home each night only to reassemble it every time you want to drive it.
 With Oracle7, you must assemble aggregates using SQL joins every time you want to see them.
 With Oracle8, database designers will no longer need to model their applications at their most atomic levels.
-The new "pointer" construct allows for the creation of aggregate objects, and it will no longer be necessary to create Oracle "views" to see composite objects.
-In addition, relational designers will be able to model the real world at all levels of aggregation and not just at the third-normal-form level.

 The ability to prebuild real-world objects will enable Oracle designers to model the world as it exists, without re-creating objects from their pieces each time they are needed.
 These real-world objects also have ramifications for Oracle's SQL.
 Rather than having to join numerous tables together to create an aggregate object, the object will have an independent existence, even if it is composed entirely of pieces from atomic tables.
 (See Figure 1.)
-This modeling ability also implies a whole new type of database access.
-Instead of using SQL, you can "navigate" Oracle8 databases by going from row to row, chasing the pointer references, without ever having to join tables together.
-This navigational data access enables Oracle designers to create faster links between tables and avoid some of the time-consuming SQL join operations that plague some systems.

-Finally, the ability of Oracle8 to tightly couple data and behavior will change everything.
+Finally, the ability of Oracle to tightly couple data and behavior will change everything.
 Rather than having all of your process logic in external programs, the process code will move into the Oracle database, and the Oracle engine will manage both the data and the processes that operate on the data.
 These "methods" were first introduced into the object-oriented model to provide encapsulation and reusability.
 Encapsulation refers to the requirement that all data inside an object can only be modified by invoking one of its methods.
 By associating pretested and reliable methods with an object, the Oracle object "knows" how to behave, and the methods always function in the same manner regardless of the target objects.
-Reusability is achieved through the elimination of the "code hunt."
-Before methods were introduced, Oracle programmers had to scan through Pro*C programs or stored procedures searching for their desired code.
-With methods, the developer needs to know only the name of the class associated with the object, and the list of methods can easily be displayed.
-Just as the introduction of reusable parts changed the way American manufacturing functioned, the introduction of reusable code will change the way that Oracle systems are constructed and maintained.
-This reusability does not come without a price, however.
-The structure of the aggregate objects must be carefully defined, and the Oracle developer must give careful thought to the methods that are associated with objects at each level of aggregation.
-Libraries of reusable code will eventually be developed by application developers as well as third-party vendors to be used within new Oracle systems.

 Now that we know the compelling benefits of object-relational databases, let's take a closer look at how Oracle8 has implemented these features.
 Oracle has implemented the object-relational model in stages, is introducing objects in Oracle 8.0, and will introduce inheritance in Oracle 8.2.
 User-Defined Datatypes